 Topology and Geometry Seminar

-Topic: Characteristic classes
+Topic: Characteristic classes and infinity categories

-Time: Thursday 1-2:15 pm
+Time: Tuesday 1-2:15 pm

-Location: Classroom Building CL 416
+Location: Classroom building CL 305

 Zoom Link: https://uregina-ca.zoom.us/j/97896109097?pwd=RkI2UkZsMlYyZTBzejhEY1R4RCt4Zz09